BlueBrain/functionalizer/docs/api.rst

 `````````````

 The :class:`.NeuronData` class is used to read both nodes and edges from
 binary storage or Parquet.
-Nodes are customarily stored in either the
+Nodes are customarily stored in SONATA_ format
-SONATA_ or MVD3_ format based on HDF5, and :class:`.NeuronData` will
+based on HDF5, and :class:`.NeuronData` will internally cache them in
-internally cache them in Parquet format for faster future access.
+Parquet format for faster future access.

 .. autoclass:: spykfunc.circuit.Circuit